quicwg/ops-drafts/draft-ietf-quic-manageability.md

 visible.

 Initial, Handshake, and the Short Header packets transmitted after the handshake belong to cryptographic and transport contexts.
-The Initial Completion
+The Client Completion
-{{fig-init-complete}} and the Handshake Completion {{fig-hs-complete}} datagrams finish these first two contexts, by sending the final acknowledgment and finishing the transmission of CRYPTO frames.
+{{fig-init-complete}} and the Server Completion {{fig-hs-complete}} datagrams finish these first two contexts, by sending the final acknowledgment and finishing the transmission of CRYPTO frames.